What do UK universities look for in applicants?

-A classic example of where students go wrong in their personal statements is when they start talking about becoming a ‘rich international banker after university’, or that they really want to go to Oxford ‘because it’s one of the world’s best universities’.
+A classic example of where students go wrong in their university application personal statement is when they start talking about becoming a ‘rich international banker after university’, or that they really want to go to Oxford ‘because it’s one of the world’s best universities’.
 These are pointless statements that don’t show your personality or have any meaning.
 What universities really want is a student who just loves the subject.

 The main way you can show this is by reading.
 The syllabus material isn’t enough proof, so you could start reading first-year university books as a hobby to really show your interest.
-Some students take quite a lot of time trying to understand this concept and some never fully grasp it, but it really makes you stand out from other applicants.
+Some students spend quite a lot of time trying to understand this concept and some never fully grasp it, but it really makes you stand out from other applicants.

 What advice do you give students about university interviews and the application process as a whole?

 Body language and eye contact are important in interviews.
-I personally give Medical and Oxbridge students training on this so they can develop these skills.
+I personally give our Medical and Oxbridge students training on this so they can develop these skills.

 Do you have any advice for writing a personal statement?

 I recommend that you start writing your personal statement as early as possible and write five or six drafts.
-Most students leave it too late but the earlier you start, the more feedback you can have from teachers, friends and tutors.
+Most students leave it too late but the earlier you start, the more feedback you can get from teachers, friends and tutors.